Al-Noman-Pro/Optimus_Prime/README.md

 # Special Features.
 This is a group management bot but it can clone Google drive file , it can search files in drive , it can delete file from drive and it can count drive files.
+It can also upload telegram file to TransferSh Server For 14 days .

 # Note